mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_access.markdown

 * `last_updated_date`                - Date and time when this Azure Service Principal was last updated.
 This parameter expresses its value in the ISO 8601 timestamp format in UTC.
 * `role_id`                        - Unique ID of this role.

--> **NOTE:** Code examples of how the mongodbatlas_cloud_provider_access_setup resource and its attributes should be used to permit Atlas to access resources in your own cloud provider accounts are in Github, for [AWS](https://github.com/mongodb/terraform-provider-mongodbatlas/tree/master/examples/atlas-cloud-provider-access/aws) and for [Azure](https://github.com/mongodb/terraform-provider-mongodbatlas/tree/master/examples/atlas-cloud-provider-access/azure)
+-> **NOTE:** For more details on how attributes are used to enable access to cloud provider accounts see [AWS example](https://github.com/mongodb/terraform-provider-mongodbatlas/tree/master/examples/atlas-cloud-provider-access/aws) and [Azure example](https://github.com/mongodb/terraform-provider-mongodbatlas/tree/master/examples/atlas-cloud-provider-access/azure).

 ## Import: mongodbatlas_cloud_provider_access_setup
 For consistency is has the same format as the regular mongodbatlas_cloud_provider_access resource